davenyen/BINF6111_PROJECT/TECHNICAL_DOCS.md

 - Copies fastq files from data directory and decompresses them in the working directory
 - For each lane of read one, run parse_lane.py
 - Once all lanes have been run, align the fastqs with star aligner in one run for each library index with genome_align.sh
-- If necessary convert bam files to bigwig with bam_to_bigwig.sh
+- If necessary convert BAM files to BigWig with bam_to_bigwig.sh
 - Remove temporary and intermediary files, tidy output directory with tidy_files.sh

 ### parse_lane.py